-Cristiano Ronaldo has scored a staggering 115 international goals for Portugal.
+Cristiano Ronaldo has scored a staggering 117 international goals for Portugal.
+Who else is among leading goalscorers?

 Article top media content

-Cristiano Ronaldo became the first European to reach 100 international goals during the autumn of 2020 – and, following his latest exploits with Portugal, he is now well out in front as both Europe's and the world's all-time leading scorer.
+Cristiano Ronaldo became the first European to reach 100 international goals during the autumn of 2020 – and is now well out in front as both Europe's and the world's all-time leading scorer.

-By netting twice at the climax of Portugal's European Qualifier with Republic of Ireland on 1 September 2021, he established a new world record for international goals – having been sat on 109 together with previous record-holder and ex-Iran forward Ali Daei since last summer's UEFA EURO 2020.
-Ronaldo has since taken his total to 115 strikes with yet more goals this autumn: one against Qatar on 9 October and a hat-trick versus Luxembourg three days later.
+By netting twice at the climax of Portugal's European Qualifier with Republic of Ireland on 1 September 2021, he established a new world record for international goals – having been sat on 109 together with previous record-holder and ex-Iran forward Ali Daei since UEFA EURO 2020.
+Ronaldo has since taken his total to 117 strikes.

 Europe's all-time top international goalscorers